girdeux31/MixEnergetico/README.md

 @MixEnergetico del 07/2022
 @MixEnergetico del 2022

-La fecha no puede ser anterior a 2011 ni posterior a ayer (o anteayer).
+La fecha no puede ser anterior a 2011 ni posterior a ayer (o anteayer)

 Ready to run in Heroku